The Ultimate Executor’s Probate Guide

 In more complex situations, the executor will have to take further action to fulfill the will.
-For example, if the major asset is a house, and the will declares the heirs should “share and share alike,” the house will likely have to be sold so that its value can be split and distributed to the heirs.
+For example, if the major asset is a house, and the will declares the heirs should “share and share alike,” the inherited house may have to be sold so that its value can be split and distributed to the heirs.
 In a situation like this, the probate process could drag out for months, as the executor prepares the house to be sold, lists it on the market, collects the payment, and distributes the earnings to the heirs.

 Closing out probate